 So, armed with this set of parameters, and my list of Magic Kingdom attractions, I came up with these 4 classic attractions which I believe have stood the test of time.

 The Haunted Mansion

-An opening day attraction, The Haunted Mansion has been thrilling and chilling guests for nearly 50 years.
+An opening day attraction, The Haunted Mansion has been thrilling and chilling guests for 50 years.
 Wind your way through the graveyard queue, meet your ghost host in the stretching room, and then climb aboard your doom buggy for a spooky ride through this old manor filled with 999 happy haunts, all set to an original soundtrack.
 And as you exit, always beware of hitchhiking ghosts!
 This attraction continues to mystify guests of all ages (no matter how many times you’ve seen it) by relying on visual illusions and parlor tricks dating back to the 1800s.
 Haunted Mansion merchandise has also exploded recently, both pointing to and contributing to its ever-growing popularity.

 Dumbo the Flying Elephant

 Another attraction dating back to 1971, Dumbo is a simple spinning ride bursting with a cheerful charm.
 Load into your undoubtably adorable elephant and get ready to soar (around and around and around), with beautiful views of Fantasyland.
 This ride is so beloved that when Fantasyland expanded a decade ago, they added a second ride to double capacity, and there is even a Touring Plan called “Dumbo or Die in a Day.”
 So, what makes this pachyderm so popular?
 (1) It’s a great first ride for youngsters.
 (2) It’s been featured heavily in advertising and TV shows for years.
 (3) It triggers something in the nostalgia center of our brains, reminding us of simpler, happier times.